wwhai/wwhai/README.md

 # 😀Have a good time!
 ## 👤About me
-Hello,weilcome to my homepage.I am a server application programer,my area is Internet of Things and  Concurrency system.
+Hello,welcome to my homepage.I am a server application programer,my area is `Internet of Things` and  `Concurrency System`.
 ## 📱Skills
 - JavaEE
 - Erlang